 New Orleans City Council Passes Ban the Box Ordinance

-On October 18th, the New Orleans City Council passed a Ban the Box ordinance that prohibits the city and contractors from asking job applicants about their criminal history on initial job applications, which will take effect on March 1st, 2019.
+On October 18th, the New Orleans City Council passed a Ban the Box ordinance that prohibits the city and contractors from asking job candidates about their criminal history on initial job applications, which will take effect on March 1st, 2019.
 The city passed a similar ordinance in 2014 for classified and unclassified jobs in certain city positions, and the proposed ordinance extends this to “all entities with a city contract, grant, or cooperative endeavor agreement.”
-New Orleans still plans to “conduct criminal background checks on all candidates and make final hiring decisions for people with records in light of other relevant information, including experience, the seriousness of any past conviction, when the incident took place and what has occurred in the applicant’s life since then.”
+New Orleans still plans to “conduct criminal background checks on all candidates and make final hiring decisions for people with records in light of other relevant information, including experience, the seriousness of any past conviction, when the incident took place and what has occurred in the candidate’s life since then.”

 Reported in Arnall Golden Gregory November 6, 2018, Daily Privacy and Consumer Regulatory Alert

 N.C. – Duke’s Move to ‘Ban the Box’ Follows Trend Established by Other Universities, States